syrrim/i3blocks/i3blocks.1.md

 # DESCRIPTION

 **i3blocks** allows one to easily describe blocks in a simple format, and generate a status line for i3bar(1).
-It handles clicks, signals and time interval for user scripts.
+It handles clicks, signals, widths, and time interval for user scripts.

 #OPTIONS
 -c <configfile>